ZG089/Re-Malwack/README.md

 - [@StevenBlack](https://github.com/StevenBlack/hosts) - fake news sites and gambling sites blocklist

 ## Donations
-As a 10th-grade student who have to study almost all the time, and at the same time taking care of projects like this, your support would mean the world to me.
+As an 11th-grade student who have to study almost all the time, and at the same time taking care of projects like this, your support would mean the world to me.
 If you find this module useful, please consider making a small donation using the button below, this will make a difference in my life 😁❤️

 [![Donation](https://img.shields.io/badge/BUY_ME_A_COFFEE-black?&logo=buymeacoffee&logoColor=black&style=for-the-badge&logoSize=50&color=%23FFDD00&cacheSeconds=2&link=https%3A%2F%2Fbuymeacoffee.com%2Fzg089&link=https%3A%2F%2Fbuymeacoffee.com%2Fzg089)](https://buymeacoffee.com/zg089)